 While the moment of the Big Bang is beyond the reach of current theories, there is a widely accepted model that kicks in just moments after.
 It's called inflation.
 Anthony Aguirre, from the University of California at Santa Cruz, believes that it can tell us something about the extent of the Universe.
 "Inflation is the idea that at an early time the Universe expanded exponentially, so it doubled in size 100 times or something like that, at least during some very short period of time.
 What people understood early on was that the inflationary theory gives a whole bunch of suggestive predictions, many of which have come true and many of which will be tested in upcoming experiments.
 That gives us a lot of confidence in inflation, but it also has very interesting side effects."

 One of these side effects is that inflation might have gone on at different rates in different regions of the Universe.
-In some region, the rapid doubling in size will have stopped after a while, resulting in a region of observable Universe like ours.
+In some regions the rapid doubling in size will have stopped after a while, resulting in a region of observable Universe like ours.
 In other regions though, because of spatial variations in the make up of the universe, inflation might go on forever.
 "You have an infinite spacetime not because you've postulated spacetime is infinite, but because you thought of a process that naturally leads to an infinite spacetime," says Aguirre.
 "I think that's a very interesting difference, because you can test that process in other ways."
 If your tests make you believe that this is what actually happened, then the infinity of spacetime pops out as a result of a consistent theory.

 Intriguingly, theory also suggests that the extent of space and time depend on your view point.
 With his general theory of relativity Einstein told us that time and space are inextricably linked, hence the term spacetime.
 If you want to say something about space or time separately, you need to chop that spacetime up mathematically.
 "It turns out that even questions like 'Is space finite or infinite?' can depend on how you define space and time separately," explains Aguirre.
 "There is spacetime, that's what Einstein teaches us; we can choose to cut it into space and time separately in many different ways.
 They're all fundamentally valid, they'll all give the same results to any particular experiment we think of, but they have different intellectual implications and some are much more convenient for certain purposes than others."